1 Scope of the Policy

 - Any other supporting information submitted

-- Lead, or not lead, to the possibility of the applicant qualifying for a profession where the nature of the offence(s) disbars a person from entering that profession.
+- Lead, or do not lead, to the possibility of the applicant qualifying for a profession where the nature of the offence(s) disbars a person from entering that profession.

 - Whether the criminal record has any bearing on the applicant’s suitability to be a member of the student body